ncoghlan/misc/notes/python3/questions_and_answers.rst

   information about where the assumption was introduced.
 Attempting to process strings with incompatible encoding assumptions would then report both the incompatible assumptions and where they were introduced.
-* introducing an "encodedstr" type that behaves like the 8-bit str type from Python 2, but complains if bytes with incompatible assumptions are encountered.
-Part of making this work would involve fixing a longstanding defect in the type interoperability support for builtin sequence objects in CPython.
+* creating an "asciiview" type that uses memoryview to provide a str-like interface to arbitrary binary buffers containing ASCII compatible protocol data.
+* creating an "asciibytes" type which behaves more like the Python 3 bytestring, but rather than promoting itself to Unicode when encountering a Unicode string, instead encodes that string to bytes with the ``ascii`` codec.
+As with ``asciiview``, it would be designed specifically for handling ASCII compatible binary protocols rather than attempting to serve as a general purpose text container.

 What changes in Python 3 have been made specifically to simplify migration?